History of 56 Prince's Gate

 Guests/Visitors From International Programs Staying at Another Program Facility

-- When students travel and will be away from the House for a weekend, students willing to permit students from another Program to sleep in their beds may in turn request permission to stay in another Program's facility.
+- London students willing to permit students from another Pepperdine international programme site to sleep in their beds may in turn request permission to stay in the Florence, Lausaanne or Heidelberg houses.

 - Each week, the Resident Advisors (RAs) will solicit names of anyone willing to have students stay in their beds.
-RAs and Program Assistant will coordinate all housing requests.
+RAs and the Assistant Director will coordinate all housing requests.